 I have had success with families with very little crying, and I have worked with families who have experienced a lot of crying.
-Honestly, whenever you implement a behavioural change, you will have to face some crying.
+Honestly, whenever you implement a behavioral change, you will have to face some crying.
 That said, with my methods, you can always attend to your child.
 For some babies, frequent pick ups are just thing.
 For others, being picked up or held during the process can heighten crying.
 When I work with a family, I do my best to match a few key pieces - developmental factors (such as separation anxiety, physical and cognitive milestones, attachment), parenting style, and temperament.
-Sleep disturbances are a puzzle, and a stree free training process is possible when you take the 'whole child' into consideration.
-I have found that the most crying and the biggest up-hill battle comes from an experience when a baby doesn't know what to expect from a parent's invovlement.
+Sleep disturbances are a puzzle, and a stress free training process is possible when you take the 'whole child' into consideration.
+I have found that the most crying and the biggest up-hill battle comes from an experience when a baby doesn't know what to expect from a parent's involvement.
 When he knows he will eventually get "rescued" from the crib, held and brought to his parent's bed (because of past experiences of mixed answers), the baby will cry frantically.
 This is avoidable; I promise!

 What happens if sleep coaching doesn't work?

 After my in-home visit, I will put together a plan that reflects exactly what we discussed.
 The plan will work with hard work from you, support from me, and an open collaborative relationship.
 You will also see enough progress in the first few days to encourage you to keep up the sleep training; it's worth it.
 In order to assure sleep coaching will work for your baby, please be sure of a few things:

 - each parent and caregiver is on board and in support of helping your baby get the sleep he needs

 - there are no unresolved or undiagnosed medical issues, such as reflux or obstructive sleep apnea

 - there are no lactation or feeding issues.